Why choose wood pellets for your animal bedding?

 1. Safety and Comfort

-- Wood pellets are much more absorbant than straw, shavings & wood chip as they have such a low moisture content.
-They quickly absorb moisture and odour and prevent seepage between matting and floor providing a healthy & deodourised environment for your horse or other animal.
+- Wood pellets are much more absorbent than straw, shavings & wood chip as they have such a low moisture content.
+They quickly absorb moisture and odour and prevent seepage between matting and floor providing a healthy & deodourised environment for your horse or other animals.

 - Wood pellets expand up to three times in volume when exposed to moisture, providing a soft ‘cushion like’ bed.

-- Wood pellets provide a sterile bedding as they are heat treated to high temperatures during production, removing tars, oils, hydrocarbons & other potential allergens.
+- Wood pellets provide sterile bedding as they are heat-treated to high temperatures during production, removing tars, oils, hydrocarbons & other potential allergens.